Undergrad First Year Physics Guide (https://phas.ubc.ca/undergrad-first-year-guide)

 - The above mentioned courses can be found on UBC Course Schedule (https://courses.students.ubc.ca/cs) website.

-- Note for students starting a science degree program at UBC in 2019 there will be new breadth requirements for graduation.
+- *Note for students starting a science degree program at UBC in 2019 or later there will be new breadth requirements for graduation.
 See details here (https://phas.ubc.ca/undergrad-new-scinece-breadth-requirement).

 The arrows indicate only the most common paths through the courses.
 Consult the First Year Physics Advisor (http://www.phas.ubc.ca/contacts-advising#UndergradAdvisors) about other possibilities.